-Popular past sessions include:
+Popular sessions include:

-- Digital Collaborations & Digital Accessibility
+- Digital Collaborations

 - Formative Assessments

-- Video Creation
+- Video Creation and Use

 - Virtual and Augmented Reality

-During the workshop, educators are paired with a volunteer from business or industry and spend an afternoon off-site at their volunteer’s office for a job shadow to experience the workplace in action.
-You’ll discuss today’s work environment, what employers are seeking in young employees, and trends in business.
-This allows educators to hear about and teach specific workplace skills to their students of all ages and prepare them for their future careers.
+Educators are also matched with a volunteer from a leading Twin Cities business for a job shadow experience to better understand the workplace.
+You’ll discuss today’s work environment, what employers are seeking in young employees, and trends in business and their industry.
+This allows educators to hear about the most desirable workplace skills and then turn in prepare students for future careers.

-2019 Impact Numbers
+2022 Impact Numbers

 The Technology Integration Workshop makes an impact annually on the students in the program.